The first term at the left-hand side of (4.26) is the exterior derivative/curl

 4.27

-which defines the so-called structure constants (or structure coefficients) as curls of the vierbeins
+defining the so-called structure constants (or structure coefficients) as curls of the vierbeins.
+When expressed in the tetrad basis

 4.28